lupyuen/lupyuen.github.io/src/tftp.md

 (Ignore the warnings)

 Our TFTP Server is up!
-In the olden days we would actually do this...
+In olden days we would actually do this...

 ```text
 $ tftp 127.0.0.1